VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 But we ended up just using headphones to fashion our own mental cubicles so we could work in some kind of awkward peace—[particularly awkward for women](https://www.inc.com/betsy-mikel/new-study-open-offices-are-terrible-for-women.html), people of color, introverts, and many others.

 A similar thing happened with tech interviews.
-After all, boring accounting firms ask about your resume but not us!
+After all, boring accounting firms ask about your resume, but not us!
 The media were awestruck at profound interview questions like "*Why are manhole covers round?*" or "*How would you calculate the number of cars passing through a busy bridge?*" or the famous Elon Musk riddle "*You’re standing on the surface of the Earth.
 You walk one mile south, one mile west, and one mile north.
 You end up exactly where you started.
 Where are you?*"